 My own relationships have caused me to face anxiety.
 To stand in the threshold of what I thought was happening and open myself up to see what was actually happening.
 My intimate relationship taught me how to let my partner tell me what I am doing wrong as I swallowed my defensiveness and took a step into a new realm of loving my partner.

 Love has taught me eight powerful lessons.
 8 Things Intimate Relationships Teach Us

 1. Happiness in our relationships does not come by finding the right partner, it requires you to become the right partner as well.
 This requires massive personal growth.

-Your relationship gives you an opportunity to learn how to control your anger, your reactions, and your defensiveness, so you can find new ways of being affection, giving, and respectful of your partner’s differences.
+Your relationship gives you an opportunity to learn how to control your anger, your reactions, and your defensiveness, so you can find new ways of being affectionate, giving, and respectful of your partner’s differences.
 It causes you to let someone depend on you.
 To behave in trustworthy ways that prove your commitment and reliability in the relationship.
-To face the vulnerability of giving your heart to one person fully, without a secret life and without escape routes.
+To face the vulnerability of giving your heart to one person fully, without a secret life, and without escape routes.